-The Harvest stitch creates a beautiful pattern of columns of puff stitches.
+Week 36 of The 50 Stitches crochet along features the Harvest stitch.
+This stitch creates a beautiful pattern of columns of puff stitches.
 This would be a great stitch to add detail to jumpers or cushions.

 This pattern is written in US terms, but the UK translation is below.